altmp/altv-types/docs/articles/snippets/server/prototyping.md

-# Prototyping
+# How to Prototype a Class

 Prototyping allows you to extend default class functionality for Player's, Vehicle's, etc.

 It is important to understand that all Prototype files should be loaded immediately after your database initialization.
 Granted your Prototype has database features.

-They do **NOT** work in multiple resources.
-Single resource only.

-This means that the data for a prototype is **non-transferrable** between resources.

-### JavaScript Server Side Example
+While you are creating prototypes keep in mind that the data stored in a prototype is not accessible in another resource.
+Prototypes can only be defined in the resource that it is running inside of.

+This means that if you have a function called `player.subCash` in a resource called `example`.
+In another resource called `example2` that function is inaccessible.

+## Limitations and Performance with Prototyping

+While prototypes seem like a handy way to get accessible functions, data, etc. keep in mind that the data that is stored on a player has to be transferred between resources, and sometimes even events.
+Try to keep the data you store on a Player, or a Vehicle relatively small.

+## Javascript Example

 ```js
 alt.Player.prototype.emitMeta = function emitMeta(key, value) {